A large-scale analysis of public-facing, community-built chatbots on Character.AI: Methods

 \subsection{Identifying Fandoms}

-Fandoms associated with a greeting can sometimes be identified because the fandom is explicitly named (e.g. ``In The Walking Dead...'').
-More often, however, the greeting refers to people (real or fictional) or themes associated with a particular fandom, and it is up to the user (or in our case, the researcher) to infer what fandom is being referred to.
+Fandoms associated with a greeting can sometimes be identified because the fandom is explicitly named (e.g. ``In Star Wars...'').
+More often, however, the greeting, or the name of the character itself, refers to named entities associated with a particular fandom, and it is up to the user (or in our case, the researcher) to infer what fandom is being referred to.
 Again, in some cases, context within the greeting makes this obvious (e.g., characters set inside a known Disney setting).
-But in most cases we observed, fandoms were most easily identified by the actors, or \emph{entities}, mentioned, who were placed into other settings (e.g., Disney characters fighting a war).
+But in most cases we observed, fandoms were most easily identified by the entities mentioned, who were then placed into other settings (e.g., Disney characters fighting a war).

-Fandom identification is thus a challenging task.
-Motivated by the above, we take an initial step that focuses only on the named entities themselves.
-That is, we identify greetings associated with particular fandoms by determining when the greeting mentions entities relevant to particular fandoms.
+Fandom identification is thus a challenging task; and one that as noted has not been considered elsewhere.
+We therefore take an initial step at this task that focuses only on the named entities themselves.
+That is, we identify greetings associated with particular fandoms by determining when the greeting or the character name mentions entities relevant to particular fandoms.
 To do so, we first construct a co-occurrence network of named entities in greetings and cluster the resulting network.
-We then use generative AI and manual annotation to identify fandoms associated with specific clusters.
+We then use iterative applications of in-context learning with large language models (LLMs) to automatically identify fandoms associated with specific clusters.
 We now step through this process in more detail.

-We first use \texttt{spacy}'s \cite{vasiliev2020natural} largest and most accurate model as of February, 2025 (\texttt{en\_core\_web\_trf}) to identify and extract from each greeting any named entities that are either a Person or a Work of Art.
+We first use \texttt{spacy}'s \cite{vasiliev2020natural} largest and most accurate model as of February, 2025 (\texttt{en\_core\_web\_trf}) to identify from each greeting any named entities that are either a Person or a Work of Art.
 The latter helps to identify non-human characters, as well as the rare case where fandoms are explicitly mentioned.
 The \texttt{en\_core\_web\_trf} model achieves state-of-the-art performance on standard Named Entity Recognition tasks, with an accuracy of around 90\% on OntoNotes 5.0.\footnote{\url{https://spacy.io/usage/facts-figures}} After extracting named entities, we perform simple cleaning (removing possessives and punctuation).
+Additionally, we treat the character's name, which often is indicative of fandom as well, as an entity within the greeting.